Estate Planning & Inheritance Glossary

 A form of joint ownership of an asset in which two or more persons hold an undivided ownership interest in the assets.
 One owner's interest can be transferred or sold without the consent of the remaining owner(s).
 There is no ability to name a beneficiary, so the ownership interest in these assets must be transferred to a beneficiary under the deceased owner's will.

-Allows an account owner to transfer his or her assets to a designated beneficiary(ies) upon the account owner's death without the need for probate.
+A designation that allows an account owner to transfer their assets to a designated beneficiary(ies) upon the account owner's death without the need for probate.

 Trustee